 Caroline is the Second Prize Winner of the National Young Artists Competition in Organ Performance (NYACOP), held as part of the 2018 Convention of the American Guild of Organists in Kansas City.
 Caroline is the First Prize winner of the 11th annual Albert Schweitzer Organ Festival (2008) and the 10th annual West Chester University Organ Competition (2010).
 She was a semifinalist in the 2014 Dublin International Organ Competition.

 Caroline is the recipient of the 2016 Peter B. Knock Memorial Music Fund scholarship.
 She was also included in the Diapason magazine’s Class of 2016 “20 Under 30” leaders in the profession.

-In August of 2018, Caroline assumes the position of Minister of Music at St. Paul’s Lutheran Church in Pittsford (near Rochester), NY.
+Caroline holds the position of Minister of Music at St. Paul’s Lutheran Church in Pittsford (near Rochester), NY.
 From 2014-2018 she served as Assistant Organist at Third Presbyterian Church in Rochester, under the leadership of Director of Music Peter DuBois.
 Additionally, Caroline contributes to the mission of the Eastman Rochester Organ Initiative (EROI), helping to coordinate outreach events and scholarly conferences launched by the Initiative.